w3c/wcag3/guidelines/groups/error-handling/correct-errors/redundant-cueing-in-errors-provided.md

 :::tests
 <b>Procedure</b>
-1. Identify all validation errors.
+For each validation error:
-2. Verify that they meet at least two of the listed requirements.
+1. Verify that it meets at least two of the listed indicators (symbol, color or text).

 <b>Expected results</b>
-* #2 is true
+* #1 is true
 :::